DIVERSITY & ACCESSIBILITY

 Code of Conduct

 IPAHW wants each attendee to understand that consent, inclusion, and safety are active choices and not just passive assumptions.
-To help with this understanding, we have put together a few basic guidelines and things to consider:
+To help with this understanding, we have put together a few basic guidelines and things to remember:

 Always ask for permission to touch people and/or their property.